umbraco/rfcs/cms/0000-proteus-block-editor.md

 - Make sure that all the content is structured, easy to manipulate, predictable and indexed properly.

 **The long term goals are:**
-- Make the element shareable, stored as elements in database.
+- Make the element shareable, stored as elements in database. (out-of-scope for this RFC)
-- Use variants and segmentation at element level
+- Use variants and segmentation at element level (out-of-scope for this RFC)

 ## Motivation